corentinlger/ER-MRL/README.md

 # Evolving-Reservoirs-for-Meta-Reinforcement-Learning

-Code for the `Evolving-Reservoirs-for-Meta-Reinforcement-Learning` paper.
+Code for the `Evolving-Reservoirs-for-Meta-Reinforcement-Learning` (ER-MRL) paper.
 Our goal is to study the following question : How neural structures, optimized at an evolutionary scale, can enhance the capabilities of agents to learn complex tasks at a developmental scale?

 Our repository provides: